HuyTheKiller/SauKhongHuDecks/README.md

 v1.5.0 introduces the final boss of Deadly Sin Decks: Wormy Chaos.
 This deck applies an alternative effect of a random Deadly Sin Deck every round.
+After leaving the shop, a sound effect will play, indicating the change.
+Click on your deck to view the current chosen effect.
 | Deadly Sin Decks   | Alternative effect                                                                                                                                                    |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Lusty Worm Deck    | If played hand contains a King and a Queen, create a Jack of the same parent suit and put it to hand [one hidden mechanic - find it out yourself]                     |